 Shared inboxes deserve special attention because they are common in AP and often inconsistent with minimum necessary handling once an invoice crosses the PHI threshold.
 A general mailbox like ap@ or invoices@ may be acceptable for intake, but the next step should be controlled triage.
 If staff cannot tell from the subject line or vendor name whether an invoice contains PHI, the intake rule should be: identify the document type, classify it, then move PHI-bearing items into a restricted workflow quickly.
 Do not leave them sitting in a broad-access mailbox simply because that is where all invoices arrive.

 The same principle applies to extraction design.
 If your workflow captures line items or attachment text automatically, ask whether AP actually needs those fields for payment.
 Often it does not.
 A minimum-necessary setup favors a narrower extraction profile for PHI-bearing invoices, focused on payment-critical data and excluding patient identifiers unless a defined use case requires them.
+For EOB-heavy workflows, keep EOB fields exported to Excel limited to the claim-line and posting data the process actually needs.
 That reduces what gets copied into spreadsheets, approval screens, ERP notes, and downstream reports.

 A simple decision framework helps teams act consistently: